mharrod/K8s-and-GitSecOps/docs/crawl/sign.md

 1. Install Local Registry (no Authentication)
 2. Sign Image with Cosign and verify signature
 3. Sign Image and Verify signature
-4. Generate, sign, and attach SBOM
+4. Generate, attach, sign, and download SBOM

 **Solution**